 It has other names

 Pi can also be named “Archimedes’ constant,” or “Ludolph’s number.

 Spock foils the evil computer by having it calculate pi’s value in Star Trek’s episode “Wolf in the Fold”

 Pi is infinitely cool

-Pi (π) is the ratio of a circle’s circumference to its diameter — and amazingly for all circles of any size, Pi will be always be the same.
-Pi is an "irrational number," meaning its exact value is completely unknowable.
+Pi (π) is the ratio of a circle’s circumference to its diameter — and amazingly for all circles of any size, pi will always be the same.
+Pi is an "irrational number," meaning its exact value is completely unknown.
 Scientists have calculated billions of digits starting with 3.14159265358979323…, but no recognizable pattern ever emerges.
 We could continue on and on until infinity and we'd still have no idea what digit might emerge next.

 Pi sounds like pie

 If you are a nerd that likes pies this holiday is pretty much the best combination of the most interesting things in life: pie and mathematics.
 And of course that means that in order to celebrate abstract mathematical items that are somewhat irrational the obvious solution is to incorporate pie into the holiday.